Greek Orthodox Archdiocese of America: Deceased hierarchs

-Administration

-Office of the Chancellor

-The Office of the Chancellor is concerned with the well-being of the clergy, their ongoing assignments and reassignments, their continuing education, and the benefits provided to them by the Church.
-Recent chancellor of the Archdiocese Bishop Andonios of Phasiane submitted his letter of resignation in May 2019.

 Archdiocesan institutions

 Information about different institutions throughout the United States which are part of the Greek Orthodox Archdiocese of America.

 Archdiocesan Cathedral of Holy Trinity

 The Archdiocesan Cathedral of the Holy Trinity provides regular divine worship, counseling, Christian education, human services and cultural programs for people in the New York City area.

 Hellenic College and Holy Cross School of Theology

 Hellenic College and Holy Cross Greek Orthodox School of Theology together constitute a Greek Orthodox Christian institution of higher learning providing undergraduate and graduate education.
 Located on a 52 acre campus in Brookline, Massachusetts, Hellenic College and Holy Cross seek to educate leaders, priests, lay persons, men and women.